Exploring the Reasons to Skip Milk

 Limited carcinogens: It s true that past generations faced fewer

 environmental toxins and carcinogens like pesticides.
-This might
+This might influence

-our health today.
+today.

 -

-Changing lifespans: With increased life expectancy and advancements
+Changing lifespans: With increased life expectancy and advancements in

-chronic diseases like cancer requires careful study and long-term
+cancer requires careful study and long-term observation.

 3. Expert Opinions: